FoghornTherapeutics/FHT-nIDR/README.md

 # Example 1

 ### Data
-The standard pipeline was run on publicly available data from paper "[Chromatin accessibility underlies synthetic lethality of SWI/SNF subunits in ARID1A-mutant cancers](https://elifesciences.org/articles/30506#content)" looking for potential PD markers as well as what an ATAC-seq profile looks like.
+Our standard [ATAC-seq pipeline](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline) was run on publicly available data from paper "[Chromatin accessibility underlies synthetic lethality of SWI/SNF subunits in ARID1A-mutant cancers](https://elifesciences.org/articles/30506#content)" to generate the example peak calling data used as inputs in this example use of nIDR.
 This paper has ATACseq results of ARID1A-/- cancer cell lines (native or CRISPR knockout) with ARID1B knockdown.

 **Data from GEO series**:  [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101975)